Citizenship and Immigration Status Requirements for all Programs

 • Qualified aliens may lose their immigration status if their deportation is ordered by an Immigration Judge;

-• DACA individuals’ immigration status expires with the expiration date on their Employment Authorization Document.
+• DACA individuals’ immigration status expires with the expiration date on their Employment Authorization Document or two years from the date of deferred action, unless renewed..

 • Additional Information About Specific Documents: